 Initial Deeming Application

-Effective March 31, 2016, free clinics that apply for the first time to the FTCA Free Clinic Program will be required to have an Unique Entity Identifier (UEI) number and be registered within the System for Award Management (SAM), in order to create an account and submit an initial application via the Electronic Handbook (EHB).
-For more information about the new initial application process, please see the current PAL (PDF - 314 KB) .
+Free clinics that apply for the first time to the FTCA Free Clinic Program will be required to have a Unique Entity Identifier (UEI) number and be registered within the System for Award Management (SAM), to create an account and submit an initial application via the Electronic Handbook (EHB).
+Please see the current PAL (PDF - 378 KB)for more information about the new initial application process.

 Renewal Deeming Application

-Free clinics that currently sponsor deemed individuals must reapply on an annual basis for continued FTCA coverage.
-The annual redeeming application form should be submitted using HRSA’s web based Electronic Handbook (EHB) system.
-For more information, see the current PAL (PDF - 314 KB).
+Free clinics that currently sponsor deemed individuals must reapply annually for continued FTCA coverage.
+The annual redeeming application form should be submitted using HRSA’s web-based Electronic Handbook (EHB) system.
+For more information, see the current PAL (PDF - 378 KB).

 Supplemental Deeming Application

-During the course of the year, sponsoring free clinics may wish to add additional eligible individuals for deemed status.
-In order to supplement the free clinic’s list of covered individuals, a supplemental application must be completed and submitted.
-The supplemental application must be submitted using HRSA’s web based Electronic Handbook (EHB) system.
+Sponsoring free clinics may wish to add additional eligible individuals for deemed status during the year.
+To supplement the free clinic’s list of covered individuals, a supplemental application must be completed and submitted using HRSA’s web-based Electronic Handbook (EHB) system.

 General Application Submission Instructions